Yamuna Devi: Life

-Devi was part of the early 1960s Beat Generation in North Beach, San Francisco before meeting A. C. Bhaktivedanta Swami Prabhupada in New York City in 1966; she became an initiated disciple in 1967.
+Yamuna Devi was part of the early 1960s Beat Generation in North Beach, San Francisco before meeting A. C. Bhaktivedanta Swami Prabhupada in New York City in 1966; she became an initiated disciple in 1967.
 In 1968, with five other Hare Krishna followers, Devi flew to London to establish ISKCON in the United Kingdom.
 There, she helped introduce Beatles guitarist George Harrison to Gaudiya Vaishnava philosophy and practice.
 She sang co-lead vocals on the 1969 Apple Records "Hare Krishna Mantra" single, which reached number 12 in the UK Chart.
 She also sang lead vocals on the 1970 Apple Records "Govinda" single, which reached number 23 in the UK Chart.
 Both appeared on The Radha Krsna Temple album.

 From 1970 to 1974, she lived and travelled in India with Srila Prabhupada as part of the World Sankirtan Party.

 She has been cited as an inspiration by figures such as Jahnavi Harrison.